sayandey425/Learner-Database-App/README.md

 # Learner-Database-App
-Learner Database for any Institute, to store learner's information and payment details.
+Learner Database for any Institute, to view Learner's status and payment details by paying the semester fee.